lucas-natraj/appengine-endpoints-helloendpoints-java-maven/README.md

 C:\apache-maven-3.3.9\bin

 6. Go to Environment variable and append it in the PATH  for example

-Adding to PATH: Add the unpacked distribution’s bin directory to your user PATH environment variable by opening up the system properties (WinKey + Pause), selecting the “Advanced” tab, and the “Environment Variables” button, then adding or selecting the PATH variable in the user variables with the value C:\Program Files\apache-maven-3.3.9\bin at the end.
+Adding to PATH: Add the unpacked distributionï¿½s bin directory to your user PATH environment variable by opening up the system properties (WinKey + Pause), selecting the ï¿½Advancedï¿½ tab, and the ï¿½Environment Variablesï¿½ button, then adding or selecting the PATH variable in the user variables with the value C:\Program Files\apache-maven-3.3.9\bin at the end.

 7. Open a new command prompt (Winkey + R then type cmd) and run mvn -v to verify the installation and java -version